Make-School-Courses/BEW-2.2-Docker-DevOps-Deployments/Lessons/CI.md

 <!-- Run as a slideshow: reveal-md README.md -w -->
-# 🐳 Lesson Plan Template
+# 🐳 Continuous Integration

+⭐️ GOAL: Add TravisCI to project to run unit tests automatically.
+Set up netdata alerts in CapRover.

 <!-- omit in toc -->
 ## ⏰ Agenda